Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 The order of the single elements of each blade is not standardized, so differnt authors may use different orders.

-The name pseudoscalar comes from the fact that it defines the volume 1 of a full dimension object.
+The name pseudoscalar comes from the fact that it defines the volume 1 of a full dimension object and is only one scalar value.

 # Dual